 Origin Jatropha originated in Central America and Mexico.
 It is now widespread in subtropical and tropical areas.
 In the 20th century, several African countries exported Jatropha seeds – the oil was used in soap-making.
 However, this trade ended in the 1970s, when cheaper synthetic detergents entered the market.
 During World War II, Jatropha oil was used as a diesel fuel substitute in Africa.
 Jatropha plantings cover an estimated 900,000 hectares globally.
 More than 85 percent of Jatropha plantings are in Asia, and 12% are in African countries.
 Latin America grows a small amount of Jatropha, mostly in Brazil.

-Ecological Requirement Jatropha curcus grows almost anywhere, even on gravelly, sandy and saline soils.
+Ecological Requirement Jatropha curcus grows almost anywhere, even on gravelly, sandy, and saline soils.
 It can thrive on the poorest stony soil.
 It can grow even in the crevices of rocks.
 The leaves shed during the winter months form mulch around the base of the plant.
-The organic matter from shed leaves enhance earthworm activity in the soil around the root-zone of the plants, which improves the fertility of the soil.
+The organic matter from shed leaves enhances earthworm activity in the soil around the root-zone of the plants, which improves the fertility of the soil.

-Regarding climate, Jatropha curcas is found in the tropics and subtropics and likes heat, although it does well even in lower temperatures and can withstand a light frost.
+Regarding climate, Jatropha curcus is found in the tropics and subtropics and likes heat, although it does well even in lower temperatures and can withstand a light frost.
 Its water requirement is extremely low and it can stand long periods of drought by shedding most of its leaves to reduce transpiration loss.
 Jatropha is also suitable for preventing soil erosion and shifting of sand dunes.